smsharma/point-cloud-galaxy-diffusion/README.md

           d_embedding=8,  # Dim to encode the per-element features to d_hidden_encoding=64,  # Hidden dim used in encoder/decoder and for projecting context, optinally embed_context=False,  # Whether to embed context vector.
-Must be true for class-conditioning i.e., if n_classes > 0. timesteps=300,  # Number of diffusion steps
-          d_t_embedding=16,  # Timestep embedding dimension
+Must be true for class-conditioning i.e., if n_classes > 0. timesteps=300,  # Number of diffusion steps; set 0 for continuous-time version of variational lower bound d_t_embedding=16,  # Timestep embedding dimension
           noise_scale=1e-3,  # Data noise model
           n_classes=0)  # Number of data classes.
 If >0, the first element of the conditioning vector is assumed to be integer class.